-As we make this change, we’d love to enlist your help in elevating the encore ideal as a new norm in American life.
 Here are some ways you can join in.
 If you aren't already, start using the word “encore” in your everyday conversations.
 Call yourself an encore student, employer or entrepreneur – “I’m an encore (fill in the blank)” – and add that label to your email signature.
 Ask your neighbors or your colleagues or your parents about their encores.
 Encourage people to learn more about encores and the encore stage of life by visiting Encore.org.

 An encore echo chamber is a tactic, of course.
 Our real dream is to produce, together, a windfall of talent to help solve society’s greatest challenges, from education to the environment, health care to homelessness.
 Thanks to the experience dividend now being realized around the world, we have the time and energy to live a legacy, instead of just leaving one.

 So what are you going to do for your encore?
 Let me know at email@example.com, and together, let’s spread the word.